2017–18 Olympique Lyonnais Féminin season

 The 2017–18 Olympique Lyonnais Féminin season was the club's fourteenth season since FC Lyon joined OL as its women's section.
 Olympique Lyonnais retained their Division 1 Féminine and UEFA Women's Champions League titles, and where Runners Up to Paris Saint-Germain in the Coupe de France Féminine.

 Season events

 On 18 August, Olympique Lyonnais announced the signing of Lucy Bronze from Manchester City to a three-year contract.

 On 29 August, Olympique Lyonnais announced the signing of Shanice van de Sanden from Liverpool to a three-year contract.

-On 9 September it was announced that Amandine Henry would return to Olympique Lyonnais on a three-and-a-half year contract from 1 January.
+On 9 September it was announced that Amandine Henry would return to Olympique Lyonnais on a three-and-a-half-year contract from 1 January.

-On 1 January, Morgan Gautrat joined Olympique Lyonnais from Chicago Red Stars on a contract until the summer of 2020.
+On 1 January, Morgan Brian joined Olympique Lyonnais from Chicago Red Stars on a contract until the summer of 2020.